Join us for Day #7 of the 20 Day Budget Bootcamp!

 Did you know that you can stack a STORE coupon with a manufacturer coupon and use both coupons on the same item?
 This is when saving money gets fun!
 Here is an example of a stacking coupon deal at Wegmans:

-You’re able to use the printable manufacturer coupon with the Wegmans home mailer coupon on the same item.
+You’re able to use the printable manufacturer coupon with the Wegmans app or home mailer coupon on the same item.

 This is called stacking coupons.
 Sometimes there are even money saving apps you can use to triple stack!
 (There will be more on money saving apps on Day #16.)